httpwg/wg-materials/interim.md

 No-one volunteers to do that.

-Belshe?: how about we don't do this at all - opaque string is not interoperable.
+Mike Belshe: how about we don't do this at all - opaque string is not interoperable.
 Unless implementation understand it it won't get used as they don't know what to do with it.
 So without something concrete specifying it is worse than specifying nothing.